Last Updated on 09/21/2018 by FilipiKnow

 A Medal of Valor awardee, Army man Romualdo Rubi proved his mettle in battle when he single-handedly fought off a hundred NPA fighters under Commander Lima during an intense two-hour gunfight on March 15, 1991.

 All alone inside his detachment in Claver, Surigao del Norte, Rubi killed three rebel fighters before withdrawing to Hayanggabon wharf and establishing a defensive position.
 There he killed three and wounded five more rebels.

 Enraged at the failure of his men, Commander Lima personally led the next wave in a bid to overrun Rubi’s position.
 Unfortunately for him, Rubi—an expert marksman—managed to hit and kill him and another rebel with well-placed shots.
-Afterwards, the indomitable soldier successfully evaded rebel reinforcements and reached the relative safety of a nearby Philippine Constabulary detachment.
+Afterward, the indomitable soldier successfully evaded rebel reinforcements and reached the relative safety of a nearby Philippine Constabulary detachment.

 Ang See, T. (1996).
 Gen. Jose Ignacio Paua: A Chinese General in the Philippine Revolution.Bibingka.com.
 Retrieved 16 March 2015, from http://goo.gl/ZtXzjn